isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

 <p>
 The CDCs and Govtech had several rounds of consultations with residents and merchants to gather feedback on the design of the denominations.</p><p>For the CDC Vouchers to be used at heartland merchants and hawkers, the fixed denominations of $2, $5 and $10 allow residents to make purchases at different heartland shops and hawkers.
 For example, residents may patronise mini-marts or mom-and-pop shops, to purchase groceries or other essential household items, and services such as dental clinics, or hair salons.</p>
 			<p>
-For the CDC Vouchers to be used at supermarkets, the larger denominations ($5 and $10) will come in handy as the purchase amounts are typically larger due to the nature of goods sold at supermarkets.
+For the CDC Vouchers to be used at supermarkets, the larger denominations of $10 will come in handy as the purchase amounts are typically larger due to the nature of goods sold at supermarkets.
 </p>
     </div>
   </li>